-Authorization is necessary when an investor that is not a resident of the EU/EFTA or an EU/EFTA-resident whose beneficial ownership corresponds to a non-resident (see question 4) becomes the holder of a participation equal to or greater than 10% of the capital of a Spanish company or, when as a result of the transaction, that investor acquires the control of the company according to the terms of article 7.2 of Act 15/2007, the Spanish Antitrust Act, if it is found to be in one of the following three situations:
+Authorization is necessary when an investor that is not a resident of the EU/EFTA or an EU/EFTA-resident whose beneficial ownership corresponds to a non-resident (see question 4) becomes the holder of a participation equal to or greater than 10% of the capital of a Spanish company or, when as a result of the transaction, that investor acquires the control of all or part of the company according to the terms of article 7 of Act 15/2007, the Spanish Antitrust Act, if it is found to be in one of the following three situations:

-- > It is controlled by a third-country government. - > It participates in sectors that affect the public order, public security or public health of another Member State. - > It represents a serious risk owing to its engagement in criminal or unlawful activities that may affect public order, public security or public health.
+- It is controlled by a third-country government. - It has previously been involved in sectors that affect the public order, public security or public health of another Member State. - > It represents a serious risk owing to its engagement in criminal or unlawful activities that may affect public order, public security or public health.